teamian27/ESL-Project/TESTING.md

 ### **Problems**

 1. Centering the Social Media links in the footer.
   * **Issue** - The social media links seemed to be stay in the left hand corner, and wouldn't stay in a row on a mobile screen.
   * **Solution** - I found that I had made the section sm-4, by expanding it to sm-12 and taking up the whole footer it centered easily.
 This was a simple fix that frustrated me.

-2. Creating the upload file button in similar style to the submit button
+1. Creating the upload file button in similar style to the submit button
   * **Issue** - the upload button would only create in a grey box, and looked ugly on the page
   * **Solution** - finding a code on W3Schools, I was able to find a template to use, I was able to use the template to create a replica of the submit button, it is still not perfect, but I am happy with the result.

-3. Putting two menu bars on the Halloween and Music page
+1. Putting two menu bars on the Halloween and Music page
   * **Issue** - I couldn't get the menu on the right hand side of the page on desktop mode to stick to the right hand side of the screen.
-* **Solution** -
+  * **Solution** - so i modified the page, and decided to put the menu at the bottom of the page

-4. The Footer would rise up the page
+1. The Footer would rise up the page
   * **Issue** - The footer wouldn't stick to the bottom of the page
   * **Solution** - Using flex in CSS to keep the footer to the bottom of the page

-5. Getting the links main text to split into 2 columns
+1. Getting the links main text to split into 2 columns
   * **Issue** - The text would either line up under one another, or bunch up to the side
   * **Solution** - I found that splitting the columns evenly, and then using the same class for both sides, set it up evenly.

-6. Centering all the side menus and menu headings, when moving between desktop and mobile
+1. Centering all the side menus and menu headings, when moving between desktop and mobile
   * **Issue** - They would center in desktop mode, but not downsized for mobile
   * **Solution** - Changing the column sizing to be full screen in mobile mode changed this.

-7. The dropdown menu would show the arrow, but wouldn't expand
+1. The dropdown menu would show the arrow, but wouldn't expand
   * **Issue** - I wanted to created a menu on the Halloween link, so it could be expanded for future development, there would be a down arrow to show that there is a dropdown menu available, but the menu wouldn't expand.
   * **Solution** - The design of the page changed before finding a solution for this issue, but it is something I plan to review in the future.

-8. Padding issues
+1. Padding issues
   * **Issue** - When padding text and images I found it would look uneven or off centre when minimising for mobile.
   * **Solution** - I was using 'px' and this wasn't converting well, when I changed the padding to % it centered better.

 ## **Validators**